RZS2006/css-animations/README.md

 # css-animations
-Animations using keyframes and transition.
-Done with Sass.
+Various CSS animations using keyframes and transitions and created using [Sass preprocessor](https://github.com/sass/sass).

+*02.05.2020 - 04.05.2020*